teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Processing with metaMS (option 1)

 **metaMS** is an R package for MS-based metabolomics data.
-It was made to ease GC-MS data deconvolution and alignement steps using functions from **XCMS** and **CAMERA** packages.
+It was made to ease GC-MS data deconvolution and alignement steps using functions from the **XCMS** and **CAMERA** packages.
 In its Galaxy implementation, the two main outputs of **metaMS** are: (1) a table of feature intensities in all samples, which can be analyzed with multivariate methods immediately, and (2) an MSP (`.msp`) file containing GC-MS spectra in a common spectral database format.
 The biggest difference between **XCMS**-only workflow (option 2) or **XCMS + metaMS** GC-MS data processing (option 1) is that rather than a feature-based analysis with individual peaks, as in the option 2 case, **metaMS** performs a pseudospectrum-based analysis and use it to align compound between samples.
 One other advantage is that **metaMS** allows creation of MSP (`.msp`) spectra export files ready for annotation.

 > <comment-title></comment-title>